kier-johns/book_recommender_and_classifier/README.md

 Determining the book that will aid a reader in recovering from a book hangover is the primary objective of this project.
 The goals of this endeavor encompass two key aspects:

-1. Creation of a classification model to forecast, with at least 51% accuracy, what books from a reader's TBR list should be read next
+1. Creation of a predictive model to forecast what books from a reader's TBR list should be read next, with at least 51% accuracy
 2. Creation of a recommendation system, based off of nearly 6 million book ratings, to help readers continue to add to their TBR list

 _This capstone is a passion project of mine, thank you for following along!_